Firebase + Create React App

 Dev servers

-Assuming you plan to use Firebase Functions and Firebase Hosting, you’ll want to run the Create React App development server in parallel with the Firebase emulator.
-This allows you to emulate your HTTP Firebase Functions and Firebase Hosting environment while you develop your React app.
+If you plan to use Firebase Functions and Firebase Hosting, run the Create React App dev server alongside the Firebase emulator.
+That way you can emulate HTTP functions and hosting while your React app runs in dev mode.

 yarn add --dev npm-run-all